 alias dir= ".directories.sh"

 This way, an alias is stored for the script you created.
 This alias saves the user from having to type “./script.sh” every time you want to run the script.

-So, this concludes the article, we have covered almost everything about shell scripts.
-If you follow all the steps carefully and as they are in the guide you will successfully have created your first simple script.
-Now you know what shell script is, you know how to make a script, you know about permission system of files and you know how to make aliases.
-So good luck making more scripts that will help you further.
+So, that’s the end of the article, we have covered almost everything about shell scripts.
+If you follow all the steps carefully and as described in the instructions, you will have successfully created your first simple script.
+Now you know what a shell script is, you know how to create a script, you know about the permissions system of files and you know how to create aliases.
+So good luck creating more scripts that will help you.